 Many people who are searching for a chemical free laundry detergent will be tempted to use borax an alternative.
 However, according to EWG, it is a skin & eye irritant and suspected hormone disruptor based on animal studies.
 It is also toxic to children.
 We think it’s safest to avoid it.

-Besides avoiding these ingredients, another option is to incorporate a toxic chemical free cleaner & deodorizer like Force of Nature into your laundry regimen.
+We also recommend incorporating a toxic chemical free cleaner & deodorizer like Force of Nature into your laundry regimen.
 Starting with just salt, water and vinegar, it has no toxic chemicals yet cleans as well as bleach without removing color.
 It’s great for pre-treating stains & eliminating stubborn odors in gym clothes.
 The fabrics used in athletic clothing are designed in a way that makes them hang on to odors, which you’ve probably noticed if you have any athletes in your family.
 If you spray them first with Force of Nature, you’ll remove the stubborn odors that laundry detergents can’t handle.
-And because it’s non toxic, it’s great to spray on baby clothes & bibs to get rid of stains and smells either as a pre-treatment or if you have a spill on-the-go.
+And because it’s toxic, it’s great to spray on baby clothes & bibs to get rid of stains and smells either as a pre-treatment or if you have a spill on-the-go.